UnitTesters/utcom-blog-data/blog/munit/Unit-Testing-Mule-DataWeave-Scripts.md

 tags=DataWeave, Transform Message, Mule ESB status=published
 type=post
+summary=Mule DataWeave script can do complex transformations and so must be unit tested to ensure expected results.
+This post will help you to get started with dataweave unit testing.
 ~~~~~~

 [DataWeave](https://docs.mulesoft.com/mule-user-guide/v/3.8/dataweave) is a powerful transformation language introduced with Mule Enterprise Edition 3.7.
 It allows you to transform data from one format to another and supports CSV, XML, JSON, Flat/Fixed Width (v3.8+) & Java.
 You can look at [these DataWeave Examples](https://docs.mulesoft.com/mule-user-guide/v/3.8/dataweave-examples) to see it in action.